HVAC Training for Veterans: Is It a Good Option?

 Key Points

-• HVAC systems are essential for maintaining comfort, air quality and energy efficiency in buildings, leading to a demand for skilled HVACR technicians, with an estimated 42,000+ job openings annually in the U.S. and a median annual salary of $57,300 in May 2023.
+• HVAC systems are essential for maintaining comfort, air quality and energy efficiency in buildings, leading to a demand for skilled HVAC technicians, with an estimated 42,000+ job openings annually in the U.S. and a median annual salary of $59,810 in May 2024.
 This means half earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.58,66

-• Veterans can benefit from tailored HVACR training programs, such as the 39-week program at Universal Technical Institute (UTI), which provides the hands-on learning and technical knowledge necessary for a fulfilling career in the HVACR industry.1
+• Veterans can benefit from tailored HVAC training programs, such as the HVACR Technician training program at Universal Technical Institute (UTI), which provides the hands-on learning and technical knowledge necessary for a fulfilling career in the HVACR industry.1

 • UTI supports veteran students with various benefits, including VA funding consultation, acceptance of GI Bill® benefits, a 10% tuition reduction for veterans and veteran-specific orientations, helping prepare them to transition into civilian careers.20,21